-Self-Guided Walking Tour in Eze
+Self-Guided Walking Tour in Èze

 5 Stops 2.7 km ~1.6 hours

-Walking tour route map of Eze
+Walking tour route map of Èze Open interactive map

-Why Walk Eze?
+Why Walk Èze?
 A Self-Guided Tour

 Èze is small.
 The whole medieval village sits stacked on a rock 400 meters above the Mediterranean, and you can cross it on foot in twenty minutes if you rush.
 Don't rush.
 This is a place to climb slowly, get lost in lanes barely wide enough for one person, and stop every few steps because another gap between the stone houses opens onto the sea.
 A car gets you nowhere here.
 The village is car-free above the gate, all stairs and cobbles, which is exactly why walking is the only way to see it.